Thrift Savings Plan

 The TSP is one of three components of the Federal Employees Retirement System (FERS; the others being the FERS annuity and Social Security) and is designed to closely resemble the dynamics of private sector 401(k) and Roth 401k plans (TSP implemented a Roth option in May 2012).
 It is also open to employees covered under the older Civil Service Retirement System (CSRS) but with far fewer benefits (mainly the lack of matching contributions).

+History

+"Established by Congress in the Federal Employees’ Retirement System Act of 1986, the TSP offers the same types of savings and tax benefits that many private corporations offer their employees under 401(k) plans."

 Eligibility

 Civil Service Retirement System (CSRS) employees may join at any time, but are not automatically enrolled.

 Service members in the Blended Retirement System (BRS) are automatically enrolled in the TSP at 5% of their base pay.
 Members of the military in the Legacy Retirement System may enroll in the TSP anytime but are not automatically enrolled.

-Federal Employees Retirement System (FERS) employees hired on or after October 1, 2020 are automatically enrolled upon hire, and 5% of base pay is automatically withheld unless the employee elects not to participate.
-Those hired between August 1, 2010 and September 30, 2020 (inclusive) were automatically enrolled upon hire with 3% of base pay withheld; employees hired on or before July 31, 2010 were not automatically enrolled and had to opt-in (initially after a waiting period of six months, this requirement was later dropped).
+Federal Employees Retirement System (FERS) employees hired on or after October 1, 2020, are automatically enrolled upon hire, and 5% of base pay is automatically withheld unless the employee elects not to participate.
+Those hired between August 1, 2010, and September 30, 2020 (inclusive) were automatically enrolled upon hire with 3% of base pay withheld; employees hired on or before July 31, 2010, were not automatically enrolled and had to opt-in (initially after a waiting period of six months, this requirement was later dropped).